lidofinance/lido-improvement-proposals/LIPS/lip-composite_beacon_report_receiver.md

 ```solidity
 function addCallback(address _callback) external override onlyVoting;
 ```
-Adds the provided `_callback` element at the end of the callbacks array, after its current last element.
+Adds the provided `_callback` element at the end of the callbacks array (i.e., after its current last element).
 * Reverts if `_callback` address is zero.
 * Reverts if `msg.sender` is not equal to the stored `voting` address.
 * Reverts if the new length of the callbacks array becomes greater than the `MAX_CALLBACKS_CNT` contract-wide constant.